Aninok92/Aninok92/README.md

 - ⚡ Fun fact: ...
 -->

-:wave: Hi, I am a Front-end Developer looking for a job in a friendly place.
+I am a Front-end Developer looking for a job in a friendly place.
 I love to learn new things and improve my skills.

 :star: **My Tech Skills**